-During the operation phase, water will be needed not only for workers as potable water but also for operational activities such as panel cleaning.
+During the operation phase, water will be needed only for workers as potable water.
 Despite the fact that the drinking water of the personnel will be bottled water, it is planned to use the groundwater for the supply of potable water.
-In addition, if the wet cleaning method is required in the following years of operation for the panel cleaning, the amount of water required per cleaning will be 520 m3 according to the assumption that 4 tons per MWp will be required.
-However, according to the experience gained from other projects operated by Kalyon Enerji, there has been no need for panel cleaning in the first three years.